And Just Like That, Kim Cattrall Is Finally Returning As Samantha Jones... But There's A Catch

 … but there’s a catch.
 There’s always a catch.

-Insiders told the publication that Cattrall filmed just one scene for the upcoming season.
+Insiders told the publication that Kim Cattrall filmed just one scene for the upcoming season.

 Apparently she filmed her dialogue on March 22 in New York City, “without seeing or speaking with the stars of the series”, including her rivals Sarah Jessica Parker or series creator Michael Patrick King.